Wellness Exam and Consultations

 We understand – surgery can be scary!
 There just seems to be so many unknowns for pet owners.
 Yes, there are always risks with every decision we make but knowing more can help us reduce unknowns and increase safety for every pet we see.
 Our team utilizes the most up-to-date drug protocols, anesthetic monitoring equipment, and supportive therapies for your pet (such as intravenous fluids, safe warming devices, and preanesthetic blood screening).
 Your pet will have a dedicated team member by his or her side, monitoring closely, from sedation through to recovery.
 Your pet will receive foam supports, pillows, blankets, and socks as needed to ensure he or she is comfortable both in temperature and position.

-We also have a variety of blood tests for parasitic and viral infections, blood analysis and chemistry machines to assess overall health and organ function, and toxicity screens for those unfortunate cases.
+The blood tests for parasitic and viral infections, blood analysis and chemistry to assess overall health and organ function, and toxicity screens are sent to our external reference laboratory.
+In most cases we get results within 1-3 days.

 Pets tags and collars are not a reliable form of identification as they can easily fall off.
 Microchipping is a quick and easy procedure that involved inserting a small chip (about the size of a grain of rice) under your pets skin.
 If they become lost, clinics and shelters can easily scan for a microchip and instantly contact owners.
 A microchip can help ensure a happy reunion between you and your beloved companion.